coolzoom/trinitycore-patches/Combined/readme.txt

 Not Included:
-Icecrown Citadel by bolvor (crappy patch. doesn't work and is worthless without gunship) AC2
+Icecrown Citadel by bolvor (crappy patch. doesn't work and is worthless without gunship. completely removed from repo.)
+AC2
 BOTS (Added another patch that includes BOTS.
 If you want a patch with BOTS and without AC2 let me know.
 VIPAccounts makes it very hard to compile other patches in.)
 City Conquest
 TrinityJail
+Gamble

+There is a 3rd all patch that has everything listed except gamble.